Most people feel that they are not living to their fullest potential.

 Liberman believes that humans initially received light stimulation through the top of the head (crown), as described in many ancient and mystical traditions.

 The pineal, then, represents the eye that sees inward.
-Which means that the activation of this third eye helps us to see life beyond the typical limitations of our perception, providing clarity of vision.
+This means that this third eye’s activation helps us see life beyond the typical limitations of our perception, providing clarity of vision.

 How to activate the pineal gland